bubula0628/Django/D_V_MySQL/readme.md

 The basic of Vue connecting with Django and MySQL

-Update lostorage and Vuex functions
+Update localStorage and Vuex functions

 !the files exclude node_modules of frontend(Vue) for too many files